How does email tracking work? If you have been wondering about the same, you have come to the right place.

 This is where email tracking software comes in.

-There are many email tracking software you can use to track email open rate, time of open, number of clicks, and so on.
+Good email tracking software can simplify and automate the entire email tracking process.
+It can help you track opens, time of opening, number of clicks, and so on.

-Image via Docsify
+Image via Email Tracker

 The Benefits of Email Tracking